federico-peyrani/middleware-rest/README.md

 ### Launch modules separately

-Both modules (HTTP server and API server) can be launched independently of one another by using the respective `main` methods, as they do not strictly rely on one another and can effectively run on separate JVMs.
+~~Both modules (HTTP server and API server) can be launched independently of one another by using the respective `main` methods, as they do not strictly rely on one another and can effectively run on separate JVMs.~~

+Edit: due to the fact that to run the HTTP server and API server on two different JVMs it would require to run them on different ports, the feature as been shelved (for now at least).

 ## API endpoints